 PROGRAMS & PROJECTS

-- NYT-VIP: Administer a voucher program that streamlines the process of providing incentive funds toward purchasing approved clean vehicle technologies and lowering their upfront cost premiums by as much as 80 percent.
+- NYT-VIP: Administers a voucher program that streamlines the process of providing incentive funds toward purchasing approved clean vehicle technologies and lowering their upfront cost premiums by as much as 80 percent.

 MIDWEST REGIONAL OFFICE